virakkong/repo/readme.md

-Hello!
-My name is Virak Kong
+Hello My name is Virak Kong
 =======================================

 ###My Backgorund:

 > My background is very long.
 I would like to introduce myself briefly.
 I currently graduated from an engineering program at a local university of the state of Washington.
 I currently postpone my work in a local company to pursue web development.
-I still keep my part-time job.
 My goal of education at Bloc is to gain industrial knowledge  in web development from software engineering mentor.

 > The reasons that I chose Bloc over other bootcamps is that Bloc bassically provide one-on-one mentorship (apparenticeship).
-This allow me to ask questions and get feedback and critics my works.
-Second, the carreer support from day 0.
+This allows me to ask questions and get feedback and critic on my works.
+Second, the carreer support starts from day 0.

+###The followings are my goals at Bloc:

+1. Gain expeiennces with Industrial mentorship
+2. Gain resourceful knowledge in Bloc community
+3. Gain knowledge in writing codes professionally ( The right directions), not from traditional classroom (peer review, discussion boards, etc.)
+4. Gain expriences in job searches and build professonal portfolio and projects (apps).
+5. Get hired as a software engineer (**Amazon**, Google, Microsoft).

-> I hope that  I could get a very fruitable experiences with Bloc and its community.
-I believe that with my well-educated mentor, I can be a good software engineer.
-I cannot wait to see you, Michael!
+I hope that  I could get a very fruitable experiences with Bloc and its community.
+I believe that with help from my well-educated mentor, I can be a good software engineer.
+Hello Michael!
+I cannot wait to see you.

+The following is my sample of markdown code.

-### Welcome to My Sites
+### Welcome to My Site

-Feel free to access [my portfolio] (https://codepen.io/virakkong/pen/zBwkov).
+Feel free to access my [my portfolio] (https://codepen.io/virakkong/pen/zBwkov).
-Feel free to access [my linkedin] (https://www.linkedin.com/in/kong-virak-bb76301a).

 > ## Stay Calm, It Will Pass.
 >